Britain from Above

 Ward Street

-Next shot is looking half-way up Ward Street.
-The red bricked houses on the left were previously council-owned until the 'Right-to-buy' was introduced in the 1980s.
-The newer houses on the right are social housing, replacing the earlier 'Airey' prefabricated houses, which were council houses.
+The next shot is from lower down on Ward Street, looking towards Old Ward Street in the distance.
+The red bricked houses on the left came with the Airey houses and had been council-owned until the 'Right-to-buy' was introduced in the 1980s.
+The houses on the right are social housing replacing the earlier 'Airey' council houses which had to be demolished.
 You can read up on the post-war housing at the University of West England (Section 5).
-In those days, nearly everyone rented their homes.
-These homes were not called 'Social housing' until much later.
-Just off Ward Street is is mostly old people's bungalows on Dransfield Avenue, leading to Victoria Street.
+In those days, nearly everyone rented their homes and usually from their local council.
+The homes were not described as 'Social housing' until much later.
+Just off Ward Street is mostly old people's bungalows built in the 1980s on Dransfield Avenue and Victoria Street.

-The third picture is of the nearby Weaver's Court, which was built after 'Airey' houses on Wilson Avenue were demolished.
+The third picture is of the nearby Weaver's Court, which was built after 'Airey' houses and that part of Wilson Avenue were demolished.
 Weavers Court is classed as being on Unwin Street now.
-It is a quiet area with sheltered housing, retirement housing and supported housing for older people, with a central area for social activities.
-The fourth picture is the lower part of Ward Street where it joins Green Road.
-Ward Street used to be a busy rat-run for cars going to and from David Brown's foundry just to the left, around the corner on Green Road.
+It is a quiet area with sheltered housing, retirement housing and supported housing for older people who might perhaps have medical conditions, with a central area for social activities.
+The fourth picture is the bottom part of Ward Street where it joins Green Road.
+Ward Street used to be a rat-run for cars going to and from David Brown's foundry just around the corner on Green Road.
+That ended with the demise of David Brown's but new hazards arrived on Green Road, in the form of trainee truck drivers based on the old DB site.
+The errant trucks often make unwanted adjustments to High Street car mirrors.
 New houses arrived next to Rose Hill but the fourth picture is from 2006, not long before they were built.

 Green Road

-Bottom left is Green Road, opposite the old David Browns steelworks entrance and not far from Southgate and Westgate.
+Bottom left is Green Road, opposite the old David Brown's entrance and not far from Southgate and Westgate.
 Cubley Brook goes under Green Road near the junction with Ward Street on its way to the River Don at Spring Vale and this area has been prone to flooding in heavy rain.
 A particularly bad flood in the sixties saw the water rise half-way up the raised pathway on the left of the picture, to about where the roof of the parked car is.
 The 2007 floods did not rise quite as far.
+Usually the flooding was down to poor maintenance of gulleys and drains.

 Winnie's Chip Shop

 Older locals will remember 'Winnie's Chipoyl' after the local character, Winnie Adams.
-Her fish and chip shop was just up Castle Lane from Green Raod in a red-brick building on the right.
-There were two old bench seats in there under the steamed-up window.
+Her fish and chip shop was just up Castle Lane from Green Road in a red-brick building on the right, now turned into a house.
+There were two old bench seats in the shop under the steamed-up window.
 Winnie was a very chatty person and well-known in the community.
 Her habit of biting a chip to see if it was cooked, then tossing it back in the pan, meant that any half-chips were avoided in the eating.
 Not that they were a health hazard given the high temperature of the cooking fat, which was probably lard.
 In Winnie's day, oil would have been unusual for a chip shop.
 The usual name for this sort of fast food outlet is a 'Chipoyl.'

 Our district has always been well-served by chipoyls.
 There was on in Thurlstone nearly in the wall opposite the Crystal Palace but there is no evidence of it now.
 Also one on the main road by the Blacksmith's Arms (a pub which has now gone).
 Penistone had Winnie's on Castle Lane, Laundon's opposite Green Kleen's (now Penistone Fish and Chips), Rusby's at Bridge End (still there under a different name) and the town centre one which was Edric Foster's and is now Yates' chip shop (which cuts its chips on Church Street).